A Large-Scale Probing Analysis of Speaker-Specific Attributes in Self-Supervised Speech Representations

 \subsection{Deconstruction of speaker identity in the representations}

-From the probing results, it is demonstrated that the speech SSL models' ability to identify speakers peak in the early-to-mid layers, aligning with the peak probing accuracies of \textbf{Gender}, \textbf{Pitch} and \textbf{Energy}.
-This suggests that the models identify a speaker by recognising their unique combination of these foundational acoustic and prosodic patterns.
-The stable timbre features, including \textbf{Gender}, provide a basic voice quality and the dynamic \textbf{Pitch} provides the specific stylistic information of a speaker.
+The probing results demonstrate that the ability of speech SSL models to identify speakers peaks in the early-to-mid layers, which aligns with the peak probing accuracies of \textbf{Gender}, \textbf{Pitch} and \textbf{Energy}.
+This suggests that these models identify a speaker by recognising their unique combination of foundational acoustic and prosodic patterns.
+Stable timbre features, including \textbf{Gender}, establish the basic voice quality, while dynamic \textbf{Pitch} provides the speaker's specific stylistic information.

-Probing accuracies of \textbf{Energy} are constantly lower compared to other features like \textbf{Gender} and \textbf{Pitch}.
-While its accuracy also tends to peak in early layers, its lower overall performance suggests it is a less reliable or less discriminative feature for the speech SSL models.
+The probing accuracies for \textbf{Energy} are constantly lower than those for features such as \textbf{Gender} and \textbf{Pitch}.
+Although its accuracy also tends to peak in the early layers, its lower overall performance suggests that energy is a less reliable or discriminative feature for speech SSL models.